Village Aling The Way To Jiri To Everest Trekking

 Do I need a visa to enter Nepal?

 Yes, most travellers require a visa to enter Nepal.
-You can obtain a visa on arrival at the airport in Kathmandu or apply for an e-visa online before your trip.
+You can obtain a visa on arrival at Kathmandu's airport or apply for an e-visa online before your trip.

 How do I apply for a visa to Nepal?